 Now in its second year, Define American’s research with the Norman Lear Center’s Media Impact Project at USC’s Annenberg School for Communication and Journalism analyzes immigrant representation on TV and asks whether the stories viewers get from shows like Superstore, Orange Is the New Black and Madam Secretary are changing perceptions and behaviors.

-The full study is due out in mid-March.
+The full study is due out in September.
 You can register for updates on the research from Define American’s Creative Initiatives Team.

 Advance findings include:

 - A significant shift in the industry, but with much room for progress around authentic storylines and greater representation of multidimensional immigrant characters